Taritsyn/BundleTransformer/NuGet/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Solved the problem with cyclic references.
+   Solved the problem with sorting of references.

    =============
    DOCUMENTATION